-The Public Utility Commission (PUC) wants you to be able to make an informed decision when choosing an electric generation supplier (supplier).
-While the PUC does not have the authority to tell suppliers what products to offer or prices to charge customers, we do encourage licensed suppliers to list their products and prices on PAPowerSwitch.
+The Pennsylvania Public Utility Commission (PA PUC) wants you to be able to make an informed decision when choosing an electric generation supplier (supplier).
+While the PA PUC does not have the authority to tell suppliers what products to offer or prices to charge customers, we do encourage licensed suppliers to list their products and prices on PAPowerSwitch.

 PAPowerSwitch provides much of the information that you need right at your fingertips.
 Before approving any agreement with a supplier, you should always read the contract thoroughly and understand the product you are purchasing, its price, when the contract ends, cancellation or other fees, and any other terms and conditions that apply, including if and when the price may change.

 NOTE: Some suppliers may offer “unlimited usage” or “flat rate” products with a set monthly price for electric generation.
 For more information on these offers, see Unlimited Usage Offers.

 Here is a short video explaining the differences between fixed and variable rates when shopping for electricity.